wixette/isb/README.md

 In-game BASIC code can invoke `AddBall(x, y, z)` to put balls onto the scene.

 Then, creates an empty GameObject in Unity to host the main program `Program.cs`.
+Link the button and the input field to the members of the `Program` class via Unity.

 ```
 // Program.cs